Editor’s Note: This story has been updated to reflect the contract’s correct term.

 The Virginia-based company that’s been awarded multi-million-dollar federal contracts to help reunite separated migrant families across the country will also run El Paso County’s migrant services center.

-The Providencia Group, a humanitarian operations and disaster response company, was recently awarded a $6.9 million a year contract by the El Paso County Commissioners Court to set up, staff and run the Migrant Support Services Center.
+The Providencia Group, a humanitarian operations and disaster response company, was recently awarded a $6.9 million contract by the El Paso County Commissioners Court to set up, staff and run the Migrant Support Services Center through the end of the year.
 The center will primarily help coordinate travel arrangements for migrants who have family or other sponsors across the United States waiting for them – and the funds to get there.

 “What we’re setting up will relieve some of the pressure and give CPC a little more capacity to handle those who may not be lined up with a sponsor or have the funds to set it up to get to where they’re going,” County Administrator Betsy Keller said during the Sept.
 19 commissioners’ meeting where the contract was unanimously approved.